 The controversial excise tax of 20% on stakes that forced SportPesa out of the market was all set to be adopted into the annual budget, when concerns regarding its indirect effect on sponsorship money for local clubs were raised in the committee, as by strapping operators out of cash, the tax had an inverse effect on their financial ability to support sports entities.

-The concerns expressed prompted members of the committee to re-evaluate the impact of the tax, realizing its high level was forcing bettors to foreign sports book operators that were not subjected to tax and were denying revenue to the government.
+The concerns expressed prompted members of the committee to re-evaluate the impact of the tax.
+Instead of sticking with betting sites in Kenya the law was forcing bettors to seek out foreign sportsbook operators that were not subjected to tax thus denying revenue to the government.
 The committee members decided that by removing the excessive tax they will be able to reverse the negative effects on the industry that reacted by closing betting shops across the country, forcing many people to lose their jobs.

 Winnings Tax Remains Unchanged